-As of the 500 Subjects +MEG2 Release, the HCP is sharing all MR and MEG data (but not the Restricted Data or any behavioral data) as a participant in the Amazon Web Services (AWS) Public Data Sets program (http://aws.amazon.com/publicdatasets/).
+The HCP is sharing all released MR and MEG data (but not the Restricted Data or any behavioral data) as a participant in the Amazon Web Services (AWS) Public Data Sets program (http://aws.amazon.com/publicdatasets/).
 Via this program, HCP data is hosted on the cloud in an Amazon Simple Storage Service (S3) bucket.

 This option allows users to access the full HCP image dataset on the cloud without needing to perform large downloads.
 The cloud-based platform also enables users who do not currently have the local computational infrastructure to perform large-scale computations on the data through the Elastic Compute Cloud service.
-Details on how to obtain access to HCP data through Amazon S3 and guidance for working with cloud-hosted data, will be available soon on the HCP website.